 After the earth-shaking political events of Brexit and the US election in 2016, “fake news” has been a big new buzzword.
-Facebook faced a lot of public backlash for its role publishing false stories during the US election.
+Facebook faced a lot of public backlash for its role in publishing false stories during the US election.
 But what are journalists saying about it?
 How did this trend start?

 A few weeks ago, a member of our team went to an event at a London club dedicated to journalism called the Frontline Club.
 At a panel conversation event called “‘Post-truth’ and fake news: what about the rest of the world?”, a group of journalists from around the world discussed the history, causes, and effects of fake news and propaganda outside of the Western world.